Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Details of mean field theory for the exciton condensate

-Assuming that the exciton order parameter $\Delta$ is smaller than the applied gate potential $|V_{g}|$, the density-density interactions can be projected on the electron band in the top layer and the hole band in the bottom layer.
+Without loss of generality, we assume that the gate voltages are such that the Fermi energy lies in the conduction band for the top-layer ($\sigma=1(+))$ and in the valence band for the bottom-layer ($\sigma=2(-)$).
+The single particle energy dispersion of the low energy bands of hetero-structure is symmetric about the Fermi energy due to particle-hole symmetry with $e_{\mathbf{k},J,+}= - V_{g} + \varepsilon_{\kvec,J}$ and $e_{\mathbf{k},J, -}=V_{g}-\varepsilon_{\kvec,J}$ as indicated in Fig.~\ref{F1device} (b).
+Assuming that the exciton order parameter $\Delta$ is smaller than the applied gate potential $|V_{g}|$, the density-density interactions can be projected onto the electron band in the top layer and the hole band in the bottom layer.
 The interaction Hamiltonian can be expressed as,

 where $L^2$ denotes the area of the heterostructure, $\sigma = \pm = (t,b)$ are identified with the electron bands in the top layer and the hole bands in the bottom layer, $V_{\mathbf{q}}^{d}$ ($V_{\mathbf{q}}$) refers to the interlayer (intralayer) interaction, and the projected density operator can be expressed as,